Last Updated on March 14, 2022 by Grow with Bovees

 Fungus gnats are black in color with black eyes, whereas fruit flies have bright red eyes and a brownish head and thorax.

-While both insects have small bodies that measure between 1/16th to 1/8th inch in length, fungus gnats have disproportionately large, gangly legs that are similar to those of mosquitoes, which is one of the reasons they are able to jump and fly away quickly.
+While both insects have small bodies that measure between 1/16th to 1/8th inch in length, fungus gnats have disproportionately large, gangly legs that are similar to those of tiny mosquitoes, which is one of the reasons they are able to jump and fly away quickly.

-Fruit flies mostly hover around fruits and fungus gnats around house plants and potting soil.
+Fruit flies mostly hover around fruits, and fungus gnats around houseplants and potting soil.

 In fact, the excess moisture in potting soil provides the perfect conditions for fungus gnat larvae and adult gnats to thrive on the roots and organic matter of your houseplants, a favorite treat for them that helps them grow and survive.

-Fruit flies can be harmful to humans due to certain bacteria they carry, which is why it’s important that you wash your fruits and veggies before consumption.
+These flies can be harmful to humans due to certain bacteria they carry, which is why it’s important that you wash your fruits and veggies before consumption.

 What Types of Fungus Gnats Affect Houseplants?